andreasthoelke/dotfiles/.vim/notes/notes-navigation.md

 call matchadd('MatchParen', '\v^\s*\zs(t|r|a)', -1, -1 )
 call clearmatches()

-* Search Motion Examples:
+* Search Motion Examples
-> Move cursor to +2 chars after the end of the match exec "normal! /hi/e+2\r"
+Move cursor to +2 chars after the end of the match exec "normal! /hi/e+2\r"
-> Move cursor to the end of the match and return the line num echo search( 'get', 'e' )
+Move cursor to the end of the match and return the line num echo search( 'get', 'e' )
-> Jump to a line/column - this does not work with exec normal echo search( '\%79l\%18c...' )
+Jump to a line/column - this does not work with exec normal echo search( '\%79l\%18c...' )
 * Pre-selection: This will highlight a block!
 Do "/" <esc> before to make sure searchhighlight is on exec '/\%>500l\%<510l\%>15c'
-* Search in block/selecton: This will find 'a's *only* in this block exec '/\%>500l\%<510l\%>15ca'
-> but it works in a map
-nnoremap <leader>abb /\%79l\%18c...<cr>
+* Search in block/selecton: This will find 'a's *only* in this block exec '/\%>500l\%<510l\%>15ca' but it works in a map nnoremap <leader>abb /\%79l\%18c...<cr>
-> match only in a range of columns!
-> echo search( '\%>10c.\%<20cab' )
-> ab ab xx ab xx xx ab ab
-> ab ab xx ab xx xx ab ab
+match only in a range of columns! echo search( '\%>10c.\%<20cab' ) ab ab xx ab xx xx ab ab ab ab xx ab xx xx ab ab
-> Replace within a range of columns
+Replace within a range of columns
 .+2s/\%>7caa/XX/g
 .+1s/\%>2c\%<7caa/XX/g
-> xx aa cc aa xx
+xx aa cc aa xx

 * Limit matches by line and column let abc = matchadd( 'MatchParen', '\(\s\)\@<=\S\%'.line('.').'l\%>'.(col('.')).'c' )